 I am sorry for your loss.
 If you have been unable to negotiate the check and it is under $75,000 you may need a small estate affidavit.
 You can locate forms online that will work for Oregon but it's often best to hire a probate attorney to assist you to make sure you do it correctly.

 I live in Eugene, OR.
 My father is in Yucca Valley, CA in memory care facility since 1/2019.
 His wife had control of his advance directive and finances.
 After urging for months she put me on the HIPA and efforts were being made by social worker to get me added to the advance directive.
 However, she...
 Read more »

 Supplemental Needs Trusts (also called Special Needs Trusts) are a very specialized area of law.
 I strongly recommend that you meet with an experienced planning attorney to assist you.
 It is impossible to answer your question without a lot more information.

 I strongly recommend you schedule an office or phone appointment with an experienced probate attorney.
 You will save yourself a lot of frustration by making sure you handle the estate accurately from the beginning.
 Also, attorney fees are almost always paid out of the estate assets.

 I'm afraid you have not asked a question.
 However, if an Oregon resident dies without a Will or Trust then Oregon's intestate laws control the distribution of his estate.
-When a decedent has no spouse, children or surviving parents the estate assets (after payment of all outstanding creditors and...Read more »
+When a decedent has no spouse, children or surviving parents the estate assets (after payment of all outstanding...Read more »

 My sister was struck and killed by a car in November 2019 in Portland OR.
 She was married and has no children.
 She died without a will and what we believe is an insolvent estate as we came to find out that she was secretly in a mountain of debt.
 Many collections agencies will not release...
 Read more »